apache/accumulo-testing/docs/bulk-test.md

 could also be run while the agitator is running.

-After bulk imports complete, could run the following commands in the Accumulo shell to see if there are any BLIPs or load markers.
+After bulk imports complete, could run the following commands in the Accumulo shell to see if there are any BLIP (bulk load in progress) or load markers.
 There should not be any.

 ```
 scan -t accumulo.metadata -b ~blip -e ~blip~